DigitalBridgeValidator/AlgoTests/README.md

 This setup works out-of-the-box with an example strategy from [example-strategies](https://github.com/jesse-ai/example-strategies).

 The script generates all possible permutations from strategy hyperparameters.
-You can specify the "step" in hyperparameters; if not specified, the default step value is 0.1.
+You can specify the "step" in hyperparameters; if not specified, the default step value is `0.1` if float and `1` if int.

 <img width="810" alt="Screenshot 2023-10-30 at 14 11 42-min" src="https://github.com/jesse-ai/project-template/assets/25667028/b5e5137e-2a6c-465c-ae4f-dd8412ed58ec">

-Don't forger to set up all parameters from `.env.example`.

 Upon completion, you'll receive a .csv file containing all results along with the hyperparameters in `/storage/brute-force`: